haidmoham/RuneInfo/README.md

 >**Usage:** `!(github|version|about)`

 #### Help
->**Description:** Dm's a help message containing all commands that can be used in the givin channel.
+>**Description:** Dm's a help message containing all commands that can be used in the given channel.
 Optionally providing a command will display the Description and Usage for the given command.

 >**Usage:** `!(help|commands) [Command:str]`